AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/storage-types.md

     <BoxAnnotation color="#33dd33" min="11 0 1" max="12 1.3 2" thickness="0.05">
         Bulk Storage.
 In this case a filtered storage bus on a large capacity storage like a drawer.
 This storage bus is filtered to coal.
-It has a high priority so whenever coal enters the network, it goes to this storage bus, and whenever coal is pulled from the network, it is pulled from *evere except here*, so coal "migrates" to this drawer.
+It has a high priority so whenever coal enters the network, it goes to this storage bus, and whenever coal is pulled from the network, it is pulled from *everywhere except here*, so coal "migrates" to this drawer.

         IMPORTANT NOTE: Big optimized inventories like drawers are fine for this, but big *un*optimized inventories with many slots, like colossal chests, are terrible for performance when used with storage busses.